There are six main sections of the interface:

 Max Delay Compensation

 You will need recording software that uses the AAX, VST, VST3, or AU plugin formats on either the Mac or Windows platform.
-We have done testing with Pro Tools, Logic, and Reaper at this time, but expect more confidence in other applications as beta testing progresses.

 You will need a robust internet connection.
 In general, wifi is not ideal for streaming low latency audio completely error free, but if you have a strong signal then it is usually fine.
 Since this is a professional audio application, we cannot lose even one sample of audio.
 So, the requirements for this streaming application are a bit more stringent than something like Netflix, which can drop a frame here or there without any noticeable effect to the application.